awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

 ```
 + where *url* is the URL to the GitHub webhook\.

-For GitHub Enterprise, information similar to the following appears in the output:
+For GitHub Enterprise Server, information similar to the following appears in the output:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/images/create-webhook-ghe.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)

 1. Copy the secret key and payload URL from the output\.
-You need them to add a webhook in GitHub Enterprise\.
+You need them to add a webhook in GitHub Enterprise Server\.

-1. In GitHub Enterprise, choose the repository where your CodeBuild project is stored\.
+1. In GitHub Enterprise Server, choose the repository where your CodeBuild project is stored\.
 Choose **Settings**, choose **Hooks & services**, and then choose **Add webhook**\.

 1. Enter the payload URL and secret key, accept the defaults for the other fields, and then choose **Add webhook**\.

 ## Stop running builds automatically \(AWS CLI\)<a name="run-build-cli-auto-stop"></a>

-If your source code is stored in a GitHub or a GitHub Enterprise repository, you can set up GitHub webhooks to have AWS CodeBuild rebuild your source code whenever a code change is pushed to the repository\.
+If your source code is stored in a GitHub or a GitHub Enterprise Server repository, you can set up GitHub webhooks to have AWS CodeBuild rebuild your source code whenever a code change is pushed to the repository\.
 For more information, see [Start running builds automatically \(AWS CLI\)](#run-build-cli-auto-start)\.

 If you have enabled this behavior, you can turn it off by running the `delete-webhook` command as follows: